 While the exploits of the national team remain a national obsession, the domestic league is hampered by a lack of real competition.
 The big teams Dinamo Zagreb and Hajduk Split have more or less monopolized domestic honours since 1991, but rarely make a significant impression in Europe – Hajduk made the quarter finals of the UEFA Champions’ League in 1995; Dinamo qualified for the group stages in 1998, 1999, 2011 and 2012.
 Matches between the big two can attract large crowds, but otherwise Croatian league attendances are poor, with most fans following their favourite European teams on TV instead.

 After football, the most popular sport is basketball (košarka), with teams like Split, Zadar and Cibona Zagreb enjoying large followings and a Europe-wide reputation.
 Like football, it’s a sport in which Croatia exports its best players, with performers like Tony Kukoč, Dino Rađa and the late Dražen Petrović finding big-time success in the NBL.
-Ice hockey is a major spectator sport in Zagreb, with local team Medveščak playing in the pan-Alpine EBEL league, and handball (rukomet), volleyball (odbojka) and water polo (vaterpolo) all get a good deal of newspaper and television coverage.
+Ice hockey is a major spectator sport in Zagreb, with local team Medveščak playing in the international KHL league, and handball (rukomet), volleyball (odbojka) and water polo (vaterpolo) all get a good deal of newspaper and television coverage.
 One sport which is definitely not televised – although you’ll see a lot of it in Dalmatia and Istria – is a form of bowls known as bočanje (derived from the Italian boccie), which is played in villages on a sandy outdoor rectangle by local men on summer evenings.

 Hiking was first popularized in Croatia in the late nineteenth century, when the exploration of the great Croatian outdoors was considered a patriotic duty as well as a form of exercise.
 It’s still a popular weekend activity, especially in spring and early summer, before the searing Mediterranean heat sends people scurrying for the beaches.